predixdesignsystem/px-widget-cards/README.md

 ## Overview

 px-widget-cards is a Predix Experience ('Px') component.
-Use the 'px-twoup', 'px-fourup' and 'px-sixup' components to create cards with two, four or six components laid out in a grid (see demo.html for usage and running example).
+Use the 'px-twoup', 'px-threeup', 'px-fourup' and 'px-sixup' components to create cards with two, four or six components laid out in a grid (see demo.html for usage and running example).

 ## Getting Started